 When you need assistance or advice on cancer-related topics, many organizations will offer their expertise at no charge.
 The following list includes some of the telephone and e-mail helpline services answered by oncology health professionals, trained counselors, or volunteers.
 These services offer general medical information; for specific medical questions, you should always talk with your doctor or another member of your health care team.

-After Breast Cancer Diagnosis (ABCD) provides free, personalized information and support to people affected by breast cancer—patients, families, and friends—through its One-to-One mentoring breast cancer support service, Breast Cancer Helpline and Resource List, and MORE: Mentor Outreach and Education program.
-If you have questions or would like to be matched with a mentor, you can call the toll-free help line or send an email to the address listed above.
+After Breast Cancer Diagnosis (ABCD) provides free, personalized information and support to people affected by breast cancer—patients, families, and friends—through its mentoring programs.
+If you have questions or would like to be matched with a mentor, you can call the toll-free help line, send an email to the address listed above, or fill out the request form.

 The American Cancer Society (ACS) is a nationwide, community-based health organization that supports cancer research, education, advocacy, and service.
 Questions are answered within four to five business days.
 If you need immediate information, call the toll-free number (calls are answered 24 hours a day, seven days a week), or contact them via live chat Monday-Friday, 8:00 AM to 6:30 PM CT.
 Questions are taken in both English and Spanish.